 Seeing Lauren's large unstretched canvas as it hangs in the golden hour light is a poetic experience.
 As she brings out the canvases one by one and unrolls them, you can tell that she has a story to tell for each and every one.
 Then the shadows and ripples of the canvas blends in with the scribbles and stains of watercolor, the intensity of golden hour blurring outlines of objects.
 Also notice how she leaves graphite sketches underneath the paint.
 They are residues of time, the same way Lauren's paintings are footprints of memories and impressions.

-You'll like Lauren's works if: you've sat in the subway train from start to end (Coney Island anyone?), watching as people drift out
+You'll love Lauren if: you've sat in the subway train from start to end (Coney Island anyone?), watching as people slowly drift out